ordina-jworks/ordina-jworks.github.io/_posts/2016-07-25-Web-of-trusted-commits.md

 1. Sherlock wants to send the following message to John: `Data!
 Data!
 Data!
 I can’t make bricks without clay.`.
 He calculates the **Hash** of this message by applying a publicly known hashing algorithm to the message.
 The calculated hash by using the SHA-256 hashing algorithm is `d6ba26816599a75310c4c263126d4b44979c7026f90e1db8e9b317d6658f3811`.
 The hash value is unique to the hashed data.

 2. Sherlock encrypts the Hash with his Private Key.
-This encrypted Hash combined with other information such as the hashing algorithm is the Digital Signature.
+This encrypted Hash together with a certificate containing additional information about the sender forms the Digital Signature.
 The reason why the Hash is encrypted and not the entire message, is that a hash function can convert an arbitrary input into a fixed length value which is usually much shorter than the original message.
 This saves time since hashing is much faster than signing.

 4. Sherlock sends the original message and its Digital Signature to John.